enkidevs/curriculum/zapier/introduction/zapier-task-history/zapier-searching-task-history.md

 The task history shows records from all zaps, which can become a big list in time.
 You can filter these records (more details on this concept will be presented in the following insight), or you can open the task history for a single zap.

-One of the first steps you should take, before even opening the `'Task History'` page, is giving your zaps a name (preferably a unique one).
+One of the first steps you should take, before even opening the `Task History` page, is giving your zaps a name (preferably a unique one).
 This can be done:
 - either in the zap editor (just click on the name)
 ![editing-zap-name-1](https://img.enkipro.com/906882beabe8ba54c74f8b8b78db714f.png)
 - from your dashboard (by clicking on the small arrow)